ReneTC/laser_video/README.md

 ### Working laser

-This is the overall interaction we are interested in in the cavity:
+This is the desired interaction in the cavity:

 <img src="./09_atom_reveal_3/meta_stable/meta_stable.gif"/>

 Alright let's use the other representation again for the atom.
-These are all the 6 different interaction that can happen
+These are all the 6 possible interactions:

 <img src="./10_3_level_cavity/happenings0/happenings0.gif"/>

-Let's put our 3 level atom in the cavity.
-The flash energy will now be configured to send out 5.00 eV photons.
-So as before each time the pump flashes, all atoms have a chance 50% of being hit as before.
-If the atom is hit 3 things can happen depending on the state the atom is in:
+Let's put our new 3 level atom in the cavity.
+The pump/flash energy will now be configured to send out 5.00 eV photons.
+So as before each time the pump flashes, all atoms have a chance 50% of being hit.
+If the atom is hit 3 things can happen depending on the initial state of the atom:

 - If the atom is in the ground state (state 1), it will be excited to state 3.
 - If the atom is in state 2, the 5.00 eV doesn't match any energy levels and so nothing will happen.